UTexas

 3. The name of their advisor, if any, and the advisor’s relationship to the student.

-3. Other Advisors: The Hearing Officer, Student Conduct Panel, and Dean of Students are entitled to advice and legal counsel from The University of Texas System Office of General Counsel and/or the University of Texas at Austin’s Office of the Vice President for Legal Affairs, and may request their presence at a hearing or a meeting with a student.
+3. Other Advisors: The Hearing Officer, Student Conduct Panel, and Student Conduct are entitled to advice and legal counsel from The University of Texas System Office of General Counsel and/or The University of Texas at Austin’s Office of the Vice President for Legal Affairs, and may request their presence at a hearing or a meeting with a student.

-4. Hearing Postponement: An accused student, or the Respondent or Complainant in a Track C case, may request a hearing postponement to the Dean of Students.
+4. Hearing Postponement: An accused student may request a hearing postponement from Student Conduct.
 The student must provide a reason for the requested postponement, including, but not limited to, a procedural error, an emergency situation, or a documented academic impact that would prevent the student from participating in the hearing.
-The Dean of Students will determine whether or not a postponement will be granted based upon the reason shared by the student, and will notify all parties of the decision as soon as possible.
+Student Conduct will determine whether or not a postponement will be granted based upon the reason shared by the student, and will notify all parties of the decision as soon as possible.

 1. A postponement must be requested by the student in advance of the hearing date or the hearing will proceed without the student’s participation.

-2. In instances where an accused student, or the Respondent or Complainant in a Track C case, is unable to request a postponement due to incapacity or emergent situation, the Dean of Students may postpone the hearing for good cause and on their behalf.
+2. In instances where an accused student is unable to request a postponement due to incapacity or emergent situation, Student Conduct may postpone the hearing for good cause and on their behalf.

 Sec.
 11–606.
 Challenges to the Hearing Officer or Members of the Student Conduct Panel

-1. A student may challenge the fairness, impartiality, or objectivity of a Hearing Officer or any member of the Student Conduct Panel, but is not entitled to disqualify that person from serving.
+1. A student may challenge the fairness, impartiality, or objectivity of a Hearing Officer or any member of the Student Conduct Panel but is not entitled to disqualify that person from serving.
+The challenge must be:

 Sec.
 11–607.
 Hearing Procedure